owncloud/web/docs/development/repo-structure.md

 At the very heart of ownCloud Web, the `web-runtime` is responsible for dependency injection, app bootstrapping, configuration, authentication, data preloading and much more.
-It is very likely that you will never get in touch with it, as most of the developer facing features are exposed via `web-pkg`.
-If you have more questions about this package, please join us with questions in our [public chat](https://talk.owncloud.com/channel/web) or write an issue in our [issue tracker](https://github.com/owncloud/web/issues).
+It is very likely that you will never get in touch with it as most of the developer-facing features are exposed via `web-pkg`.
+If you have more questions about this package, please join our [public chat](https://talk.owncloud.com/channel/web) and simply ask or write an issue in our [issue tracker](https://github.com/owncloud/web/issues).

-### Standalone core apps
+### Standalone Core Apps

 Both `web-app-admin-settings` and `web-app-files` are standalone apps which are bundled with the default ownCloud Web release artifact.

-### Viewer and editor apps
+### Viewer and Editor Apps

 Apps which fall into the categories `viewer` or `editor` can be opened from the context of a file or folder.
 This mostly happens from within the `files` app.
 We currently bundle the following apps with the default ownCloud Web release artifact: